-To celebrate this birthday, the Mural Mosaic team is launching a bold undertaking.
-Over a two year span, the trio plan to create a mural including all provinces and territories, over 80,000 paintings and 150 individual murals that when united will form one gigantic mural mosaic.
+The purpose of the project is to create a national mural including all provinces and territories, over 80,000 paintings and 150 individual murals that when united will form one gigantic mural mosaic.
 The mural, if ever connected would be over 365 meters wide (4 football fields) x 2.5 meters high (8 feet).

 The mural will represent a cultural mosaic, a time capsule, a visual portrayal of history, an art masterpiece from the soul of the nation.
 An art piece that fifty years from now, may inspire another generation, who will in turn be able to celebrate through the mural, and maybe take it upon themselves to add to this memory.

 Like the first settlers to come to the country, this project is full of ambition, adventure and the desire to trail blaze into new exciting frontiers.
 It will also face great challenges and obstacles.
-But, if history proves itself correctly, the trio of art explorers, Lewis Lavoie, Paul Lavoie and Phil Alain will find their way and en route will meet up with like-minded art explorers and something remarkable will be born.
+But, if history proves itself correctly, something remarkable will be born.

-Each province and territory will have only 5-15 individual communities who will be selected to represent the province and the nation.
+Each province and territory will have several individual communities who elect to champion a mural production.
 Each community will host an event inviting participants from far and wide from their region to participate and create their own community mural, which will then connect to the nation.

-Upon the completion of the entire Canada 150 Mosaic, each community mural will reside in the town or city where it was created as a reminder of the 150th anniversary, and the pride of the community and the nation.
+Upon the completion of the entire Canada 150 Mosaic, each community mural will reside in the town or city where it was created as a legacy of your community and its connection to the communities across Canada.

 Join Us in Celebrating Canada's 150th!